Leodes: Family

 Leodes was the son of Oenops.

 Mythology

-As the sacrificial priest to the suitors, Liodes hated the evil deeds of the suitors and was indignant with the others.
+As the sacrificial priest to the suitors, Leodes hated the evil deeds of the suitors and was indignant with the others.
 He was the first to test Odysseus' bow of which he said would break the heart and be the death of many.
 Leodes was the last person whom Odysseus killed in his homecoming rampage, decapitated while pleading for his life:

-Leodes rushed in and caught the knees of Odysseus,and spoke to him in winged words and supplication:

-'I am at your knees, Odysseus.
-Respect me, have mercy;